Bring Your Own Token

 }

-In this example, Bob's token was created, but Alice's failed because she already has one.
+Bob's token was created.
+Alice's failed because she already has an active token that hasn't expired yet.

 Error reference

-These are errors for individual tokens.
-The request still returns HTTP 200 — the error is reported per token in the failed array.
+These errors apply to individual tokens.
+The request still returns HTTP 200.
+The error is reported per token in the failed array.

 Error messageWhat it meansWhat to do